DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 A third option is to implement class *org.dspace.importer.external.service.AbstractImportSourceService*.
 This class already implements both the Imports interface and Source class.
 AbstractImportSourceService has a generic type set 'RecordType'.
 In the importer implementation this type set should be the class of the records received from the remote source's response (e.g. when using axiom to get the records from the remote source's XML response, the importer implementation's type set is *org.apache.axiom.om.OMElement*).

-Implementing the AbstractImportSourceService allows the importer implementation to use the framework's build-in support to transform a record received from the remote source to an object of class *org.dspace.importer.external.datamodel.ImportRecord* containing DSpace metadata fields.
+Implementing the AbstractImportSourceService allows the importer implementation to use the framework's build-in support to transform a record received from the remote source to an object of class *org.dspace.importer.external.datamodel.ImportRecord* containing DSpace metadata fields, as explained here: [Metadata mapping](#Mapping).

 ## Inherited methods <a name="Inherited-methods"></a> ##